othermedia/js-handbook/index.md

 corresponds to one image, so only one loop should be required.

 Worse, all the images are requested as soon as the code is run.
-They might as well just be added in the HTML document---at least then there wouldn't be the overhead of creating new DOM elements.
+They might as well just be added in the HTML document--at least then there wouldn't be the overhead of creating new DOM elements.
 This is not just a question of reducing load times: it can also cause race conditions.
 Because an image might take a while to load, if you click its corresponding thumbnail while it's still